Pipicallu/LemonTree/README.md

  ## Future Features to implement:

 ### major
- * fix the grid in the about me section.

  * media query to nav bar, remove shopping cart.
  * media query with testimonials
  * blog page marketing
- * header sticky
- * sign up to the footer

  ### minor
  * Talk about font use in the ux section